Recap: Buffy The Vampire Slayer S 2 E 19 I Only Have Eyes For You

 Xander: Yikes!
 The quality of mercy is not Buffy.

-- Skewed Priorities: When Cordelia gets bitten by one of the snakes, she is worries about getting a scar and swelling.
+- Skewed Priorities: When Cordelia gets bitten by one of the snakes, she worries about getting a scar and swelling.
 When a swarm of bees invades the school, she wonders whether they would be considered graduates if the school got closed down.
+Xander agrees with her priorities on the latter, at least.

 - Very Special Episode: Ended with a PSA by SMG about calling the suicide hotline.